Aakashadawle1/Linux/Linux.md

 **_Hello everybody out there using minix_ -**

 **_I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu) for 386(486) AT clones.
 This has been brewing since april, and is starting to get ready.
 I'd like any feedback on things people like/dislike in minix, as my OS resembles it somewhat (same physical layout of the file-system (due to practical reasons) among other things).
 I've currently ported bash(1.08) and gcc(1.40), and things seem to work.
 This implies that I'll get something practical within a few months, and I'd like to know what features most people would want.
-Any suggestions are welcome, but I won't promise I'll implement them :-)_**
+Any suggestions are welcome, but I won't promise I'll implement them._**

 On Spe 1991, Linus competed the crud version (0.01) of his new operating system.
 On Oct 1991, he Annaunced first official version (0.02) and it support to both bash (Unix-like operating systems and the GNU C Compiler.